 Gup may have put it best in the last line of his story that ran in the Washington Post on Sunday, May 31, 1992: “For 30 years, [The Greenbrier’s] guests have come to play golf, to be massaged, to bathe in the restorative waters of the mineral baths, while some of the men who repaired their televisions and brought them movies made all things ready for a darker world after this world.”

-BOOK A TOUR.
-To hear the rest of the story—and believe us, you’ll want to—reserve your spot on the tour.
+BUNKER TOURS.
+To learn the rest of the story -- and believe us, you'll want to -- reserve your spot on the tour.
 Tickets are $39 for adults and $20 for youth 10 – 18.
 Keep in mind, the minimum age is 10.
-For bunker tour reservations call 844-490-8581.